abstractitptyltd/puppet-sudo/README.md

 #### `comment`

+Interted above the rule to explain what it does

     sudo::cmnd { "SYSTEMD":
       ensure => present, # whether the rule should exist or not (present is the default) what => '/usr/sbin/systemctl', # can also be an array of commands